BESIDE BOLIVAR: The Edecán Demarquet

 At some pointafter Bolivar died, they moved to Paris.
 Though the date is uncertain, Lafond de Lurcy says that Demarquet gave him documents there in 1843.
 It seems likely the family had settled there before then, though Demarquet himself spent part of that decade in Ecuador.

-His life in Paris is undocumented until 1860, when, already widowed, he lived at 8, rue St. Louis (probably in the Ile St. Louis).
+His life in Paris is undocumented until 1860, when, already widowed, he lived at 8, rue St. Louis (which five years later became part of the rue de Turenne).
 Marriage certificate for Pierre Moyse Merlet and Petrona Mercedés Clara Paulina Hipolita Demarquet, August 14, 1860.
 In 1870, when he died, he was living at 113, rue de Turenne Death certificate, Eloi Demarquet, February 27, 1870.

 The buildings standing there today appear to be from that period.